luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 - `HALT`

-This prevents undefined execution if a bad address is reached.
+This prevents undefined execution if an invalid program address is reached.

 ---

 ## CPU execution model

-The CPU includes:
+The CPU contains:

 - one accumulator register: `ACC`
 - one auxiliary register: `R1`
-- one visible output port: `port_out`
+- one visible output register: `port_out`
 - one zero flag: `Z`

 ### Reset behavior
 After reset:

 - `ACC = 0`
 - `R1 = 0`
 - `port_out = 0`